Zzhiwei/React-Youtube-Clone/README.md

 # WARNING: required node_modules not included!
+Make a copy of your own React project's node_modules folder and put it with the rest of the files to view the project

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).